-While each American's level of involvement may differ, most of us will be taking part in Halloween festivities, whether we like it or not.
+While our level of involvement may differ, most of us will be taking part in Halloween festivities in some capacity.

 For the youth, enthusiasm for Halloween begins in September when costume ideas start taking shape.
 Once it starts, the fun doesn’t end until the candy-induced stomach ache kicks in roughly three hours after that last Twix.

 While young adults may bypass the trick-or-treating, Halloween still offers a great excuse to dress up, look silly, and have a night out on the town.

 Adults, who are often less excited than children, play an integral role when it comes to Halloween.
 Without them, who would chaperon the trick-or-treaters, hand out candy, cover houses in spooky decorations, or design the outfits that win the school costume competitions?

 Like most holidays, Halloween will always have naysayers, but for the most part, it is seen as an enjoyable night that kicks off the holiday season.
 And according to LendEDU’s third annual Cost of Halloween survey, it is actually a day that will be forcing many to cough-up a decent-sized chunk of change.

 Average American will spend $162.29 on Halloween in 2019

 With Halloween just a few short weeks away, LendEDU wanted to figure out how much families are spending on this holiday characterized by candy, costumes, and scary decorations.